 - 1. Clear evidence of scholastic competence to meet the requirements for an advanced degree. - 2.
-A minimum GPA of 2.50 (based on a 4.00 system) in the major area. - 3.
-One year of chemistry, including one term of organic chemistry and or biochemistry.

-Applicants who do not meet these requirements may apply for conditional or provisional admission.
+One year of chemistry, including one term of organic chemistry and or biochemistry. - 3.
+Applicants who do not meet regular admission requirements may apply for conditional or provisional admission.